-Functional endoscopic sinus surgery (FESS) is done by inserting small telescopes connected to a TV screen with a high definition camera system to visualize the narrowed or blocked sinus openings and micro instruments are used to enlarge the natural sinus openings into the nose.
-The word functional is added because the procedure enlarges the natural sinus openings and does not create new openings.
+Functional endoscopic sinus surgery is done by inserting small telescopes connected to a monitor with a high-definition camera system to visualize the narrowed or blocked sinus openings.
+Micro-instruments are used to enlarge the natural sinus openings into the nose.
+The word functional is used in the procedure name because the procedure enlarges the natural sinus openings and does not create new openings.
 Sometimes, a three-dimensional CT guided system is used to visualize all the sinuses and surrounding structures on a computer screen for additional precision.

 Is sinus surgery covered by insurance?

 If the sinus condition does not improve with medical therapy and if a CT scan documents the degree of blockage, sinus surgery may be covered by insurance.
-A rhinoplasty, however, is NEVER covered by insurance.
+A rhinoplasty, however, is almost never covered by insurance.

 Does sinusitis recur?
 Can polyps come back?

-Sometimes if allergy is severe, polyps or sinusitis may recur and this is why it is important to control the allergy with medication or allergy shots in order to prevent or delay the recurence of these conditions.
-A condition called the aspirin triad, is where the patient is allergic to aspirin, has asthma and polyps.
-In this aspirin triad disease condition, the polyps tend to recur more rapidly.
+Sometimes, if an allergy is severe, polyps or sinusitis may recur.
+This is why it is important to control the allergy with medication or allergy shots in order to prevent or delay the recurrence of these conditions.
+A condition called the Aspirin triad is when the patient is allergic to Aspirin and has asthma and polyps.
+With this Aspirin triad condition, the polyps tend to recur more rapidly.

 Is sinus surgery safe and can sinus surgery be combined with a rhinoplasty?